FINANCE

 The Takeaway

-You won’t get a tax refund until you file your tax return.
+Taxes are stressful, but refunds are grand — even better when you’re empowered by the knowledge that you may be eligible to boost your money back.
+And of course, don’t forget that you won’t get a tax refund until you file your tax return, so make sure you complete everything on time!
 Even if you aren’t required to file a tax return because your income is low, file anyway to claim your refund for taxes withheld and any refundable credits to which you’re entitled.
-If you wait more than two years to file, the IRS will not issue you a refund.
+(If you wait more than two years to file, the IRS will not issue you a refund.)

 Getting Your Biggest Tax Refund Has Never Been Easier